 Seller's Description:

-Good.
+Very good.
 Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!

 I read Zora Neale Hurston's novel "Their Eyes are Watching God" and wanted to read more.
 Hurston (1891 -- 1960) had studied anthropology at Barnard with one of the founders of modern anthropology, Franz Boas.
 With Boas' encouragement and funding from a private source, Hurston travelled South to collect African-American folklore.
 Her first stop was Eatonville, Florida, an all-black community where Hurston had spent much of her childhood.
 She then went South to Polk County, Florida and its sawmills and the Everglades.
 She went further South to Pierce and Lakeland gathering folk materials before heading to New Orleans to study Hoodoo.
 In 1927, she rented a small house in Eau Gallie, near Melbourne, Florida where she organized her extensive notes.
 Her book, "Mules and Men" was published in 1935.